 When putting together our youth group program, we focus on four main values: connection, growth, celebration and fun!
 Here is why:

 When a student walks into our youth group, we want them to enjoy themselves, to smile, to have a good time and to feel comfortable.
-We try to accomplish that through crazy games, hilarious videos and some awesome after-service events like Extreme Bingo or a simple Christmas movie night watching Elf.
+We try to accomplish that through crazy games, hilarious videos and some awesome after-service events like free bingo games to play or a simple Christmas movie night watching Elf.
 We want students to relax, be with friends, make memories and have a good time.
 So while we start with fun and games, other values quick rise to the top.

 We want each student that walks through our doors to feel known and valued.
 We want them to know that they have people that care about them and notice when they don’t come.
 To achieve this, we use adult volunteers and student leaders.
 Every week, before, after and even during service, there are opportunities to meet new people and help them know that they belong here.
 So while we work hard to make our youth group fun and entertaining, we make sure to provide a loving Christian community.